valmar/lute/docs/adrs/adr-6.md

 - Ideally all aspects of configuraiton could be managed from the single LUTE configuration file.

 ## Decision
 Templates will be used for the third party configuration files.
-A generic interface to heterogenous templates will be provided through a combination of pydantic models and the `BinaryTask` implementation.
-The pydantic models will label extra arguments to `BinaryTask`s as being `ThirdPartyParameters`.
+A generic interface to heterogenous templates will be provided through a combination of pydantic models and the `ThirdPartyTask` implementation.
+The pydantic models will label extra arguments to `ThirdPartyTask`s as being `TemplateParameters`.
 I.e. any extra parameters are considered to be for a templated configuration file.
-The `BinaryTask` will find the necessary template and render it if any extra parameters are found.
+The `ThirdPartyTask` will find the necessary template and render it if any extra parameters are found.
 This puts the burden of correct parsing on the template definition itself.

 ### Decision Drivers
 * Need to be able to configure the necessary files from within the LUTE framework.